elunna/nerfhack-changelog/README.md

 * Cancelled displacers are incapable of displacement.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
 * Monsters can hide under other dungeon furniture (xnh)
+* mplayers can steal the amulet from the player (from EvilHack) - however they will not attempt to sacrifice it.
+* Monsters carrying the Amulet of Yendor are incapable of teleportation.
+* Player monsters or any covetous monsters will grudge any monster that has the Amulet of Yendor (from EvilHack).

 ### Flanking behavior
 * Ported from SpliceHack, with enhancements